What it watches

 - Pricing strategy evolution: model shifts (seat-based to usage-based, freemium changes, tier restructuring)

-- Partnerships: major customer relationships, integration partnerships, co-selling
+- Partnerships: major customer relationships, integration partnerships, co-selling, and ecosystem moves

-- Monetization and commercial posture: how aggressively they monetize and what it signals
+- Monetization posture: how aggressively they monetize and what it signals about growth stage

 Example Intel

-- Added usage-based tier on top of existing seat pricing, suggesting they are testing PLG expansion
+- Added usage-based tier on top of existing seat pricing, suggesting PLG expansion (magnitude: High)

-- Removed free tier entirely, suggesting a shift to sales-led or an effort to reduce support burden
+- Removed free tier entirely, suggesting shift to sales-led or effort to reduce support burden (magnitude: Medium)

 What is not in this pillar